-- Responsible for the overall management of VCTC/SBCAG TOC. - Establish the appropriate level of organization to support VCTC/SBCAG issues, continuously monitor the effectiveness of the organization, and make changes as required. - Support the Transportation Seat in the County/OA EOC, if activated. - Set VCTC/SBCAG priorities for response efforts to align and support the County/OA EOC's priorities and objectives, and ensure that all VCTC/SBCAG actions are accomplished within the priorities established. - Ensure security of all VCTC/SBCAG facilities, vehicles, and personnel access.
+- Establish the appropriate level of organization to support VCTC/SBCAG issues, continuously monitor the effectiveness of the organization, and make changes as required. - Support the Transportation Seat in the County/OA EOC, if activated. - Set VCTC/SBCAG priorities for response efforts to align and support the County/OA EOC's priorities and objectives, and ensure that all VCTC/SBCAG actions are accomplished within the priorities established. - Ensure security of all VCTC/SBCAG facilities, vehicles, and personnel access.

-- Determine the operational status and appropriate level of activation based on situation as known. - As appropriate, respond to the TOC. - □ Mobilize appropriate personnel for initial activation of the TOC. - Activate an alternate TOC as required.
-When there is damage to the primary TOC sufficient to render it unusable, report to the alternate TOC. - Ensure the TOC is properly set up and ready for operations.
+Ч See Common EOC responsibilities in addition to this checklist.
+AC - TIVATION Determine the operational status and appropriate level of activation based on situation as known.
+As appropriate, respond to the TOC.
+Mobilize appropriate personnel for initial activation of the TOC.
+Activate an alternate TOC as required.
+When there is damage to the primary TOC sufficient to render it unusable, report to the alternate TOC.
+Ensure the TOC is properly set up and ready for operations.
+Review your position responsibilities.
+Confirm level of TOC activation.
+Ensure the TOC is properly set up and ready for operations.
+Establish TOC priorities, brief staff and make staff assignments.
+ASS SIGNMENTS/STAFFING Assign staff to initiate check-in procedures.
+Appoint, as appropriate, and ensure that TOC Section Coordinators (General Staff) are in place as soon as possible and are staffing their respective sections.
+Only activate the Sections that are needed. - Operations Section Coordinator

-START-UP

-- Review your position responsibilities. - Confirm level of TOC activation. - Ensure the TOC is properly set up and ready for operations. - Establish TOC priorities, brief staff and make staff assignments.

-- Assign staff to initiate check-in procedures. - Appoint, as appropriate, and ensure that TOC Section Coordinators (General Staff) are in place as soon as possible and are staffing their respective sections.
-Only activate the Sections that are needed. - Operations Section Coordinator - Planning and Intelligence Section Coordinator - Logistics Section Coordinator

-- Finance and Administration Section Coordinator - Ensure that the Transportation Seat in the County/OA EOC is staffed, if activated. - Ensure that the VCTC/SBCAG TOC organization and staffing chart is posted and that arriving team members are assigned by name. - Assign staff to initiate VCTC/SBCAG TOC check-in procedures.
+Ensure that the Transportation Seat in the County/OA EOC is staffed, if activated.
+Ensure that the VCTC/SBCAG TOC organization and staffing chart is posted and that arriving team members are assigned by name.
+Assign staff to initiate VCTC/SBCAG TOC check-in procedures.
+(See Appendix I: EOC Check-In Form members are assigned by name.
+Assign staff to initiate VCTC/SBCAG TOC check-in procedures.
 (See Appendix I: EOC Check-In Form for a copy of this form).

-- □ If Transportation Seat is activated in the County/OA EOC, establish communications with the person staffing that position. - Ensure that telephone, radio, and data communications are established and tested.

-Brief incoming TOC Section personnel prior to their assuming their duties.
-Briefings should include:

-- Current situation assessment - Identification of specific job responsibilities - Identification of co-workers within the job function - Availability of communications - Location of work area - Identification of eating and sleeping arrangements as appropriate - Procedural instructions for obtaining additional supplies, services and personnel - Identification of operational period work shifts - Prepare work objectives for Section staff - Ensure that all TOC management team meetings, General Staff meetings, and policy decisions are documented by a scribe. - Establish the frequency of briefing sessions. - Conduct periodic briefings for your Section.
+TIFICATIONS If Transportation Seat is activated in the County/OA EOC, establish communications with the person staffing that position.
+Ensure that telephone, radio, and data communications are established and tested.
+ETINGS/BRIEFINGS Brief incoming TOC Section personnel prior to their assuming their duties.
+Briefings should include: - Current situation assessment - Identification of specific job responsibilities - Identification of co-workers within the job function - Availability of communications - Location of work area - Identification of eating and sleeping arrangements as appropriate - Procedural instructions for obtaining additional supplies, services and personnel - Identification of operational period work shifts - Prepare work objectives for Section staff Ensure that all TOC management team meetings, General Staff meetings, and policy decisions are documented by a scribe.
+Establish the frequency of briefing sessions.
+Conduct periodic briefings for your Section.
 Ensure that all organizational elements are aware of priorities.

-- Schedule the first planning meeting. - Set TOC planning meeting and briefing schedule with a VCTC/SBCAG TOC Section Coordinators to keep current on the situation status. - Set priorities for restoration of VCTC/SBCAG services to align and support the County/OA EOC priorities and objectives.
-Ensure that all VCTC/SBCAG actions are accomplished within the priorities established. - Hold action planning meeting with section and branch coordinators, and key staff to ensure the development of the Action Plan.
-The activities to be covered in an action planning meeting are: - Provide briefings on current and forecasted VCTC/SBCAG situation and major reportable incidents. - Obtain any additional information from other sources on the current situation assessment. - Review availability and status of VCTC/SBCAG resources ordered, enroute or staged. - Working with the TOC, establish with staff the next Operational Period for which the Action Plan should be developed.
+ION PLANNING Schedule the first planning meeting.
+Set TOC planning meeting and briefing schedule with a VCTC/SBCAG TOC Section Coordinators to keep current on the situation status.
+Set priorities for restoration of VCTC/SBCAG services to align and support the County/OA EOC priorities and objectives.
+Ensure that all VCTC/SBCAG actions are accomplished within the priorities established.
+Hold action planning meeting with section and branch coordinators, and key staff to ensure the development of the Action Plan.
+The activities to be covered in an action planning meeting are: Provide briefings on current and forecasted VCTC/SBCAG situation and major reportable incidents.
+Obtain any additional information from other sources on the current situation assessment.
+Review availability and status of VCTC/SBCAG resources ordered, enroute or staged.

+- Working with the TOC, establish with staff the next Operational Period for which the Action Plan should be developed.
 Define priority actions to be accomplished within the next